hotpacket/modelstealing/README.md

 I tried four classification model types to create the stolen model: K-nearest neighbors, logistic regression, decision trees, and support vector machines.

 #### Results
-I demonstrated that I was able to create a perfect copy of the target model without any access to its source code or training data.
+I demonstrated that I was able to create a 100% accurate copy of the target model without any access to its source code or training data.

 #### Next steps
 In the future, I would like to target more sophisticated models.
 In particular, I would like to try to steal an image classification model, and then perform an evasion (misclassification) attack against my stolen copy of the model.